 These telehealth marketing strategies will ensure you’re engaging with the right audiences when they need help the most.

 Among other paradigm shifts accelerated by the pandemic: Consumers adopted telehealth services at a level entirely unexpected by healthcare providers.
-Use of virtual care options will continue for the foreseeable future, and the challenge is to market telehealth at the right time and to the right consumers to grow your business—without cannibalizing performance of your primary care, urgent care and ER service lines.
+Use of virtual care options will continue for the foreseeable future, especially as telehealth reimbursement is likely to expand.
+The challenge is create a telehealth marketing plan that delivers the right message to the right consumers to grow your business—without cannibalizing performance of your primary care, urgent care and ER service lines.

 As you work to define your telehealth marketing strategy, answer a few key questions first:

 - What conditions do you want consumers to use telehealth options for?

 - Specifically, what are you offering?
 This varies depending on the organization and tends to include scheduled primary and specialty care visits, on demand visits for urgent situations and more.

 - Who is providing care?
 Is it your own medical group providers?
 The same primary care provider a patient is used to?
 Alternatively, are you partnering with a third party to deliver services with providers who may or may not be familiar to your community?